sea-deep/elixpo_chapter/GDG-Events/Hacktoberfest-Meetup-25/README.md

 - Introduction of Mr. Hrittik Roy - vCluster Platform Advocate [Felicitation with a Certificate + Pen + Bouquet] (Short Speech for 2-3 mins if possible)
-- Introduction of Mr. Abhisekh Khuswaha - GitHub Campus Expert [Felicitation with a Certificate + Pen + Bouquet] (Short Speech for 2-3 mins if possible)
+- Introduction of Mr. Abhisekh Kushwaha - GitHub Campus Expert [Felicitation with a Certificate + Pen + Bouquet] (Short Speech for 2-3 mins if possible)
 - Introduction of Mr. Debojeet Karmakar - Full Stack Developer at Prepverse